Skip to main content

-Identify which tenants are most vulnerable to an operating expense audit.
+Find which tenants are most likely to request an operating expense audit.
 Download free.

-Tenant audits cost landlords an average of 2-5% of billed operating expenses in credits — and the tenants most likely to audit are the ones with the largest CAM obligations.
-This scorecard helps you identify your highest-risk tenants and billing patterns so you can self-audit and fix errors before an outside auditor finds them.
+Tenant audits can cost landlords 2 to 5% of billed operating expenses in credits.
+The tenants most likely to audit are the ones with the largest CAM bills.
+This scorecard helps you find your highest-risk tenants so you can fix errors before an outside auditor does.

 What's inside

-- Identifies high-risk billing patterns that attract tenant auditor attention
+• Finds high-risk billing patterns that attract tenant auditors

-- Prioritizes self-audit reviews so you fix the biggest exposures first
+• Ranks tenants by risk so you fix the biggest problems first

-- Flags common error patterns across your portfolio before auditors find them
+• Flags common error patterns across your portfolio before auditors do

-Built for property controllers and asset managers who want to get ahead of tenant audits instead of reacting to them after the fact.
+Built for property controllers and asset managers who want to catch billing issues before a tenant auditor does.

 Already have an account?
 Log in to automate audit risk scoring across your entire portfolio.